3. GOODWILL AND INTANGIBLE ASSETS – NET

 Net book value $1,650 $12,342 $4,706 $18,698

-We reviewed our other long-term assets for impairment.
+As a result of a triggering event in December 2023, we also reviewed our other long term assets for impairment.
 We determined that the fair value of these assets exceeded their carrying value and that there was no impairment.
-There were no triggering events during the year ended December 31, 2025.
+There were no triggering events during the year ended December 31, 2024.

 Years ending December 31, ($ in thousands)